If you win a lottery, are the lottery winnings an asset that the Family Court should adjust between you and your spouse post separation?

 The husbands appeal therefore failed and it was upheld that he had made no contribution to the lottery winnings.

-The case of Eufrosin & Eufrosin can be contrasted to earlier cases such as Farmer & Bramley where a lottery winning of $5 million was won 18 months after separation.
+The case of Eufrosin & Eufrosin can be contrasted to earlier cases such as Farmer & Bramley where a lottery winning of $5 million was won by the husband 18 months after separation.
 The parties had lived together for 12 years, however, at the time of separation, there were no assets of any significance.

 Throughout the 12 years of the relationship, the wife provided for the husband when he was suffering from a heroin addiction, supported the husband financially during the relationship whilst he studied and, at the time of the Hearing the child of the relationship resided with the wife solely and was not supported by the husband.